freeclinic/Free-AI-Clinic/README.md

 /* ---------- Image Diagnosis (with TensorFlow.js) ---------- */

-// Replace this with the URL to your TensorFlow.js model.json file.
-// You can train or find a pre-trained model for pneumonia detection.
-// Example: Clone https://github.com/lironabutbul/tensorflowjs-pneumonia-detection and host the model folder.
-// For offline use, place the model files in the same directory and use relative path like './model/model.json'.
+// For local/offline use, place the model files (model.json and *.bin) in a 'model' folder in the same directory.
-// Note: Browser security may require running a local server for local files. const MODEL_URL = 'https://your-hosted-model/model.json'; // TODO: Replace with actual URL
+// Run a local server, e.g., python -m http.server, and access via http://localhost:8000
+const MODEL_URL = './model/model.json'; // Local path (requires local server due to browser security)

 let model;